QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

-To avoid that error we temporarily have to switch the video adapter to ëcirrusí:
+To avoid that error we temporarily have to switch the video adapter to ‚Äòcirrus‚Äô:

 .. code:: console